-The April Baking Challenge is an advanced one.
-I’m challenging you to bake croissants.
+Today we’re conquering our fears and making homemade croissants!
 If you’re about to run away screaming, I understand.
 I’m not sugarcoating it: croissants aren’t easy.
 Croissants require time, patience, and a lot of rolling.
-However, just because the challenge recipe is advanced doesn’t mean that YOU have to be an advanced baker to try it.
-I wouldn’t challenge you to a recipe you can’t handle.
-Because you absolutely can. ♥
+However, just because this recipe is advanced doesn’t mean that YOU have to be an advanced baker to try it.
+You can absolutely handle this recipe. ♥

 Let me hold your hand through the whole process.
 I’m sharing step-by-step photography, a full video tutorial, plenty of tricks based on what I’ve learned, and the croissant recipe.
 I started working on croissants earlier this year.
 I studied a couple recipes, tested them, tweaked what I found necessary, and played with this dough for weeks.
 The croissants are golden brown, extra flaky, crisp on the outside, soft on the inside, and unbelievable warm from the oven.
 One bite of this delicate French pastry will immediately transport you to a quaint French bakery.
 I’m confident in this homemade croissants recipe and I’m confident in YOU baking them.

 The good news!
 You need zero fancy equipment and zero special ingredients.
 If you’re looking for a weekend project, know how to read directions, and crave a fresh homemade pastry (don’t we all?), then stick around.
 You’ll be rewarded with the BEST treat ever!!!

 Let’s get right into it.
 Making croissants is a labor of love.
 The long recipe directions and all these step-by-step photographs seem intimidating, but let me walk you through the basic process so you aren’t nervous.

 - make easy dough from butter, flour, sugar, salt, yeast, and milk

 - roll out dough into a large rectangle

 - make the butter layer (I have an easy trick for this!!!)